bs123/mock-n-roll/README.md

 configurable rest service system mock

 ## Motivation
-* you don't need mock-n-roll for mocking in your Unittest, use [Sinion](http://sinonjs.org/)
+* you don't need mock-n-roll for mocking service layers in your unit tests, use [Sinion](http://sinonjs.org/)
-* you don't need mock-n-roll for Mocking Http Calls, use network intersections like [nock](https://github.com/node-nock/nock)
+* you don't need mock-n-roll for mocking http requests in your integration tests, use network interceptors - [nock](https://github.com/node-nock/nock) is cool
-* when doing blackbox testing of your client, you may want to use mock-n-roll.
+* when doing blackbox testing of your client side code, you may want to use mock-n-roll.

 ## Demo
 >todo